addyosmani/backbone-fundamentals/README.md

 That's it.
 As long as you have UglifyJS/Closure tools setup correctly, r.js should be able to easily optimize your entire Backbone project in just a few key-strokes.
 If you would like to learn more about build profiles, James Burke has a [heavily commented sample file](https://github.com/jrburke/r.js/blob/master/build/example.build.js) with all the possible options available.

 ### Optimize and Build a Backbone.js JavaScript application with Require.JS using Packages

-When a JavaScript application is to complex or large to build in a single file, grouping the application's components into packages allows for script dependencies to download in parallel; and facilitates only loading **packaged** and other modular code as the site experience requires the specific set of dependencies.
+When a JavaScript application is too complex or large to build in a single file, grouping the application’s components into packages allows for script dependencies to download in parallel, and facilitates only loading **packaged** and other modular code as the site experience requires the specific set of dependencies.

-Require.JS, the (JavaScript) module loading library, has an [optimizer](http://requirejs.org/docs/optimization.html "Require.JS optimizer") to build a JavaScript based application and provides various options.
+Require.JS, the (JavaScript) module loading library, has an [optimizer](http://requirejs.org/docs/optimization.html "Require.JS optimizer") to build a JavaScript-based application and provides various options.
 A build profile is the recipe for your build, much like a build.xml file is used to build a project with ANT.
 The benefit of building with **r.js** not only results in speedy script loading with minified code, but also provides a way to package components of your application.

 * [Optimizing one JavaScript file](http://requirejs.org/docs/optimization.html#onejs "Optimizing one JavaScript file")
 * [Optimizing a whole project](http://requirejs.org/docs/optimization.html#wholeproject "Optimizing a whole project")